Your questions, answered

 Q. What pre-work is acceptable?

 A. Teams are to do their implementation work (writing, coding, etc.) during the Macathon period beginning at 4:30 p.m.
 Friday, Feb.
-8. Teams or team members are not to bring in partial or complete applications, graphics, etc. Macathon projects are not to have been designed and completed as part of previous academic work.
-However, prior to the start of the Macathon period teams and team members are free to brainstorm, strategize, plan, organize work, establish processes and member roles and generally prepare for the event.
+28. Teams or team members are not to bring in partial or complete applications, graphics, etc. Macathon projects are not to have been designed and completed as part of previous academic work.
+However, prior to the start of the Macathon period teams and team members are free to brainstorm, strategize, plan, organize work, establish processes and member roles, and generally prepare for the event.
+Pre-work issues will be checked with faculty and during the "tech check."

 Q. What do you mean by "the quality of a team's prototype, beta, or mockup?"